mintlayer/building_on_mintlayer/README.md

 ## Full Interoperability with the Bitcoin ecosystem

 Mintlayer is fully interoperable with Bitcoin and the Lightning Network.
 In plain terms, interoperability with Bitcoin means Mintlayer supports atomic swaps with Bitcoin without the need for an intermediary.
-Interoperability with the Lightining network means that tokens created on Minlayer (as well as the native MLT token, of course) can be exchanged over the Lightning Network, thus improving transaction speed and reducing pollution of the Mintlayer chain. **TODO**  this is ideal for an exchange, for example.
-Concrete plans?
+Interoperability with the Lightining network means that tokens created on Minlayer (as well as the native MLT token, of course) can be exchanged over the Lightning Network, thus improving transaction speed and reducing pollution of the Mintlayer chain.
+In the future, Mintlayer will implement its own [decentralized exchange](https://docs.mintlayer.org/whitepaper/5-decentralized-exchange-dex) on top of the Lightning Network.

-In this way, the Mintlayer aims to create an a fast, scalable, secure, ecosystem for decentralized fininance, built on Bitcoin, where each technology plays the part it does best:
-- The Mintlayer chain itself is the place to mint tokens and deploy smart contracts
-- Transactions are carried out on the lightning network (**TODO** not ALL transactions...)
+Thus, Mintlayer aims to create an a fast, scalable, secure, ecosystem for decentralized fininance built on Bitcoin.
+In this ecosystem, the Mintlayer chain will provide the mechanisms for token minting and smart contract deployment, while transaction-heavy workloads can be carried out on the Lightning Network.
-- Value is stored on the Bitcoin blockchain (**TODO** Not ALL value...)

 ## Formidable security, privacy, and performance